Charles Herbert Garvin: Military service

-Garvin had low tolerance for any slacking in his department; there were several instances where he demoted soldiers who did not display adequate performance.
-He was in disagreement over the statements issued from General Pershing on how badly the black soldiers were performing in the war.
+Garvin had a low tolerance for any slacking in his department; there were several instances where he demoted soldiers who did not display adequate performance.
+He was in disagreement over the statements issued by General Pershing on how badly the black soldiers were performing in the war.
 He wanted to have his soldiers prove Pershing wrong and was frequently published in African American newspapers on the matter.

 Upon the 92nd Division's entry onto French soil, it was moved to the St. Dre Sector to relieve the 5th Regular U.S. Army Division (composed of white soldiers).
 Only a few days later, the 5th Regular Division captured the village of Frapelle.
 Immediately, these fresh African-American recruits were submerged into the harsh terrain of the trenches where the Germans had been sending aggressive assaults, such as frequent release of gassing shells.
-In mid-September Frapelle faced a heavy German bombardment as an airplane duel came into the mix.
+In mid-September, Frapelle faced a heavy German bombardment as an airplane duel came into the mix.
 With aerial and artillery fire coming from many sides, Cpt.
 Garvin was on full deck.
-At some point during the attack, the Germans learned that the opposing force that faced them, the 92nd Division, was composed entirely of African-Americans.
+At some point during the attack, the Germans learned that the opposing force that faced them, the 92nd Division, was composed entirely of African Americans.
 The Germans changed tactics and went into the trenches.
 The U.S. troops believed that the Germans were sending another surge of gassing shells, but when nothing emitted from the shells, they went to investigate.
 Within the shells was propaganda printed in English.
 It was titled "To the Colored Soldiers of the American Army", and stated: